AxelSeanCP/LaundryApp/Backend/docs/documentation.md

 - status: server will decide at first but able to be changed
 - totalPrice: server will decide
 - paymentStatus: server will decide

+TransactionOption model

+- qty: quantity of laundered clothes (kg or pieces)